2011 Indian anti-corruption movement: Aftermath

 After failing to press the Indian government to pass The Lokpal Bill, 2011, Team Anna was split on the issue of formation of political party.
 Anna Hazare and some others did not want to enter mainstream politics while Arvind Kejriwal led the campaigning group India Against Corruption, and later formed the Aam Aadmi Party (AAP) on 26 November 2012.
 The party made its electoral debut in the December 2013 Delhi legislative assembly election.
 It emerged as the second-largest party, winning 28 of the 70 seats. and went on to form a minority government with conditional support from the Indian National Congress.
 The AAP failed to pass a Jan Lokpal Bill in the Delhi assembly and resigned from the government after 49 days.
 The President's rule was imposed in the state for a year.

 The Parliament of India enacted The Lokpal and Lokayuktas Act, 2013 few days after the Delhi election in December 2013.

 Media coverage

 An Insignificant Man, a 2017 Hindi/English Indian socio-political documentary, was co-produced and directed by Khushboo Ranka and Vinay Shukla, and was also co-produced by Anand Gandhi.
 The documentary is about the rise of anti-corruption protests in India and the formation and rise to power of the AAP.

+Allegations against the movement

+The Anna Hazare movement was criticised by various people as having collusion with corporations, the opposition BJP, and the ideological organization RSS.
+Chandra Mohan, who was part of the national committee of India Against Corruption, said that the movement was stage-managed by the RSS.

+Activist lawyer Prashant Bhushan, who was one of the founding members of the movement, also claimed that the movement was propped up by BJP-RSS, and he regretted not seeing it earlier.